thenativeweb/comparejs/README.md

 compare.js implements JavaScript's comparison operators for Node.js and the browser the way you would expect them to be.

+If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.

 ## Installing

 ### Node.js